- No products in the cart.

 On the other hand, commercial honey is adulterated with synthetic honey such as rice syrup, invert sugars or high-fructose corn syrup.

 Most of the commercial honey is processed at high temperatures and then filtered for the removal of bee pollen and other visible impurities.
 It also contains anti-granulating chemicals for the prevention of natural granulation or crystallization process.
+So, the valuable properties of honey are lost in this process.

 VARIETIES OF HONEY